Roots Hall: East Stand

-Hi-Tec South Stand
+South Stand

 Originally a 72-step terrace, financial troubles in the mid-1990s saw the old terrace reduced dramatically before being replaced by a significantly smaller two-tier stand.
-The bottom tier forms part of the family enclosure, alongside part of the west stand.
-According to the club website this stand contains 2,029 seats.
+The bottom tier forms part of the family enclosure and can facilitate 1137 fans, alongside part of the West Stand.
+The Upper tier is slightly smaller than the Lower tier, holding 934 supporters.
+According to the club website this stand contains 2,071 seats.
+It is currently named the wefinanceanycar.com South Stand.